apple/coremltools/docs-guides/_sources/source/stateful-models.md

      compute_units=ct.ComputeUnit.CPU_AND_GPU,
 )
 ```
-Notice that the `minimum_deployment_target=ct.target.iOS18` is not necessary if you only
+Note that the `minimum_deployment_target=ct.target.iOS18` is not necessary if you only
-want to use the stateless model, as stateless models are supported before iOS18.
+want to use the stateless model, as stateless models are supported before `iOS18`.
-Here we set it just for fair comparison with the stateful kvcache model later.
+Here we set it just for fair comparison with the stateful kv-cache model later.

-We can time the prediction of the stateless model
+We can time the prediction of the stateless model:
 ```python
 from time import perf_counter